sun-yitao/PsychicLearners/README.md

 # PsychicLearners

-NDSC 2019
+2nd place solution for National Data Science Challenge 2019

 ## Overview

 Our algorithm consists of 19 of level 1 algorithms and 3 level 2 algorithms trained on the predicted probabilities of the level 1 algorithms.
 Finally we do a weighted average of the level 2 output probabilities with the weights optimised by differential evolution.
 Due to a lack of time, we were unable to do cross-validation on many of the more computationally expensive algorithms and a proper parameter search on the best configuration of the level 1 algorithms that leads to the best accuracy of the ensemble as a whole.
 We also apologise for the poor code quality as it was written in a hurry.
+A more detailed writeup can be found here: https://www.kaggle.com/c/ndsc-beginner/discussion/85396

 #### Level 1 algorithms: